TROPICAL PERMACULTURE DESIGN COURSE RETREAT (PDC)

 If you are interested in attending this course, but are unable to afford the fee, please apply via the scholarship button below.
 Here's what you need know:

-- Fee is reduced to $800 to cover the food budget
+- Fee is reduced to $800 to cover the food budget, materials, resources and tours.

 - The successful application will be notified in writing by Friday August 11th and will have 3 days to confirm their acceptance.